Back to Blog

 Personalize email notifications through tokens and address the user directly by name if available.
 Rather than using templated, cold emails, try and connect with the client through more personal messages.
 Use language that feels warm and helpful, and anticipate potential concerns or common pain points before they arise.

 When possible, customize your email notification templates to adjust to different audiences and their needs.
 A client collaborating with your employees may have a unique need compared to a vendor who logs onto your portal to make a payment, for example.
 By tailoring your notifications and messaging to specific client groups, you can help your users have a streamlined and personalized experience.

-Connecting with third-party extensions provides many different kinds of options for customization.
+Connecting with third-party integrations provides many different kinds of options for customization and functionality.
 Find extensions and APIs that will help streamline your client's experience and give them the added tools they need to succeed.